Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Neuromyelitis optica (NMO), historically known as Devic disease, is an inflammatory disease of the central nervous system.
-The terminology neuromyelitis optica has been replaced by neuromyelitis optica spectrum disorder (NMOSD) to account for disease states associated with the presence of aquaporin-4 (AQP4) autoantibody but having a single bout of optic neuritis, longitudinal transverse myelitis, brainstem inflammation, diencephalon involvement, or diffuse brain inflammation.
-In the past 5 years, there have been dramatic advances in the understanding of the pathophysiology of this disease, related diseases that share similar phenotype (ie, anti-MOG syndromes), and FDA-approved treatments that demonstrate high efficacy.
+Neuromyelitis optica, historically known as Devic disease, is an inflammatory disease of the central nervous system.
+The terminology neuromyelitis optica has been replaced by neuromyelitis optica spectrum disorder (NMOSD) to account for disease states associated with the presence of aquaporin-4 (AQP4) autoantibody with a single bout of optic neuritis, longitudinal transverse myelitis, brainstem inflammation, diencephalon involvement, or diffuse brain inflammation.
+In the past 5 years, there have been significant advances in the understanding of the pathophysiology of neuromyelitis optica spectrum disorder, which have led to the approval of three disease-modifying treatments for this condition by the U.S. Food and Drug Administration (FDA).

-• There is some overlap in the clinical phenotype of patients who have auto-antibodies against myelin oligodendrocyte glycoprotein (anti-MOG) and those with AQP4 antibodies but these are distinct pathophysiological and clinical entities. | |
+• There is some overlap in the clinical phenotype of patients who have auto-antibodies against myelin oligodendrocyte glycoprotein (anti-MOG) and those with AQP4 antibodies, but these are distinct pathophysiological and clinical entities. | |

 • Aggressive treatment at the onset of a relapse, including steroids, plasma exchange, and early initiation of prophylactic therapy leads to better recovery and lower long-term disability for patients with neuromyelitis optica spectrum disorder. | |